mandrasch/ddev-kirby-plainkit/README.md

 Gitpod DDEV integration was done with helpful tips by [@shaal](https://github.com/shaal).
 See `.gitpod.yml` and `.gitpod/`-folder.

+## TODOs

+- [ ] Add Laravel Mix support (and Bootstrap5?
+Or use different repo?) - See https://github.com/mandrasch/bahn-zum-see

 ## Links / Other repos

 - https://github.com/mandrasch/ddev-kirby-starterkit